Enterprise-CMCS/macpro-mdct-carts/docs/backend-json-structure-documentation.rst

     +   Separate CHIP
     +   Combo

     The part is only displayed if the state program is one of the listed categories.
 Otherwise, the content of ``skip_text`` is displayed.
+Listing all three values in the array is equivalent to omitting the property (that is, the part will be shown in all cases).
 ``skip_text`` (optional)
     String.